rvedotrc/HYF-CPH-Git/week1/lesson_plan.md

      - slide 17

  13. Do a little exercise where the students:
-     - have them clone their own `hyf-homework` into their computer (this is to get everyone on the same page, otherwise it is a mess)
+     - have them clone their class homweork repo into their computer (this is to get everyone on the same page, otherwise it is a mess)
-     - create a folder named `class_playground` under `hyf-homework/Git/week1`
+     - create a folder named `class_playground` under `git/week1`
      - add some files
      - commit the changes
      - push current changes